DEI can not be lumped in with CRT, and you shouldn't be making business decisions on media buzzwords. DEI is not meant to be a political agenda.

 Are We Making D&I Progress?

 One of the meaningful ways in which diversity and inclusion can be improved in an organization, is to measure progress.
 That progress must begin with a baseline at some point in time.
-The Spectra Diversity and Inclusion Profile™ is one such measurement.
+The Spectra Diversity Inclusion Assessment™ is one such measurement.
 Another one is undertaken by the U.S. Economic Employment Opportunity Commission.
 The EEOC took its baseline measurements many years ago, and is now measuring progress – or the lack thereof.

 EEOC Enforcement and Litigation Data